Staying Safe and Staying Connected

 For all the blessings of this life.

-For our dioceses in the Anglican Communion: The Anglican Church in Aotearoa, New Zealand and Polynesia.
+For our dioceses in the Anglican Communion: The Diocese of Jaffna – The (united) Church of South India.

 Something to share